Falling While Pregnant – How to Take Care of Yourself and Your Baby

 During the first trimester of your pregnancy, the risk to your child is minimal.
 This is primarily because the fetus isn’t developed yet and is protected by a thick layer of the placenta.
 This, in combination with protection from the pelvic bone, ensures a lower risk to the child.
 If you have a major fall, lay down and rest.
 If you feel uncomfortable or are afraid of the impact of the fall, consult your physician.

 The risk of danger is slightly higher in the second term of pregnancy.
 It is important to avoid falling while pregnancy second trimester is going on and take extra care in all semesters of the pregnancy.
 The uterus is not tucked into the pelvic region and is more exposed to the surface.
 This, however, doesn’t stop any of the other protective shields from functioning normally.
 The risk in this trimester is moderate, and medical advice should be sought if you experience any of the following symptoms:

 - Tenderness of the abdomen or uterus

 - The presence of blood or spotting

 - The movement of the foetus is lowered significantly

-- You experience contractions in the uterus
+- Contractions in the uterus

-In Third Trimester
+3) In Third Trimester

-Precautions You Can Take To Prevent Accidents
+Precautions You Can Take to Prevent Accidents

 Here are a few tips to help you avoid accidents during your pregnancy: